RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

 ## Task 2: Setup the Workflow distribution
 Now that the Orchestrator Agent is up and running, it's time to activate the specialized agents that perform actual tasks.🧩 Concept Recap
 Each agent is an independent component in the system.
-Here's a quick breakdown:
+Here's a quick breakdown:<br>
-🗄 SQL Agent: Retrieves employee or department-level data using employee_id or user_email from a SQL database.
+🗄 SQL Agent: Retrieves employee or department-level data using employee_id or user_email from a SQL database.<br>
-🔎 Vector Search Agent: Uses semantic embeddings to retrieve contextually relevant documents from a MongoDB Vector Store.
+🔎 Vector Search Agent: Uses semantic embeddings to retrieve contextually relevant documents from a MongoDB Vector Store.<br>
-📅 Scheduler Agent: Automates meeting scheduling using structured metadata like title, time, and attendees.
+📅 Scheduler Agent: Automates meeting scheduling using structured metadata like title, time, and attendees.<br>

 These agents listen on their respective Kafka input topics and output results to their own response topics (e.g., sql_agent_response, search_agent_response, scheduler_result).